 Michael Keeling

 Michael Keeling is a software engineer living in Pittsburgh, PA.
 His goal is to cooperatively build strong, design-focused teams who ship awesome software.
-In his free time, you can find him running, gaming, cooking, and writing.
+In his free time, he enjoys running, gaming, cooking, and writing.

 Essays